Linz413/Linz413/README.md

 - 👋 Hi, I’m @Linz413
 - 👀 I’m interested in research involving human-wildlife interactions, conservation, and climate change
-- 🌱 I’m currently pursuing a Bachelor's degree in Ecology from UGA
+- 🌱 I’m currently pursuing a second Bachelor's degree in Ecology from UGA
+- 💻 I graduated from Georgia Tech with a degree in Computer Science in 2020

 <!---
 Linz413/Linz413 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.